 Wednesday Cloudy.
 Medium (50%) chance of showers in the morning and afternoon.
 Snow possible above 1200 metres.
 Winds N/NW 15 to 20 km/h tending N/NE 20 to 30 km/h during the afternoon.

-Saturday Cloudy.
-High (70%) chance of rain or snow, most likely in the morning and afternoon.
-Winds SW 25 to 35 km/h turning S 20 to 30 km/h in the morning.
+Thursday Cloudy.
+High (80%) chance of rain, most likely in the morning and afternoon.
+Winds NE 25 to 35 km/h tending E during the morning then becoming light in the afternoon.

 Central Weather Forecasts

 |Windy with rain

 The flood-hit area of Forbes in central-western NSW is readying itself for the worst of a slow-moving flood, with the peak expected to hit after midnight.